 Social exclusion and poverty

-The widely used income-poverty measure in the graph is calculated not by a fixed amount of income but in relative terms, as household income of less than 60% of the median household income.
+The widely used income-poverty measure in the graph is calculated not by a fixed amount of income but in relative terms, as household income below 60% of the median household income.
 If everyone’s income increases at the same rate, the level of income poverty stays constant.

 Relative income poverty is an important concern and needs to be tackled.
 However the broader concept of social exclusion allows policy makers to consider many overlapping issues, such as unemployment, poor health and inadequate education, when trying to reduce disadvantage within the community.